Port State Control Inspections: How to Prepare

 • Update the PSC deficiency record for reference in future port calls

-What Happens When a Vessel Is Detained?
+What Happens when a Vessel Is Detained?

 • Operational delays and significant commercial losses